Authentication

 Prerequisites

-• Identify the domain name which needs to be configured for the Portal service to use the SSO authentication.
+• A domain name must be configured for the Portal service to use the SSO authentication.
+Identify the domain to be used for the Portal.

 • Identify the tenant_id for the Azure tenant to be used.

-• Ensure Azure CLI is installed in a machine and login using az login.
+• Make sure azure az cli is installed in a machine and login using az login.

-1. Run the attached shell script to create 3 App registrations and Enterprise applications.
-Note the outputs from the script which will be used in the next steps.
+• Run the attached shell script to create 3 App registrations and Enterprise applications.
+Make a note of the outputs from the script which will be used in the next steps

 • cdrplatform-api-access